-and mail the paper on or before September 29.
+While in the meeting at Grubbs, Sister Duckworth received a letter advising her of the serious illness of her only brother, who lives at Barnesville, Ga.
+His condition was so serious we felt compelled to go, and left Sunday afternoon, September 9.
+This, of course, delayed our plans of getting out the paper.
+Sister Duckworth was preparing copy expecting me to return September 10, turn the copy over to the printer and mail the paper on or before September 29.
 We found her brother's conditions such we remained two weeks, reaching home September 27.
 On September 29, I went back to Grubbs where the results of the meeting were so manifest we joined the brethren in their rejoicing.
 Through all this work Brother Curtis Wilson has been with us.
 His interest in the Master's cause was so manifest that he was much appreciated by brethren wherever we went.
 Almost every place we visited extended him an invitation to come and preach for them just as soon as he felt able to begin preaching.
-While in Georgia I visited the confession and be baptizezd since the meeting.
+While in Georgia I visited the home of Brother Dennis.
+He was in Kentucky in a meeting and had just written Sister Dennis that his car containing his brief case and many of his most valuable books had been stolen.
+While at Grubbs the last Sunday in September I publicly spoke of his misfortune and urged that the church there make him a special contribution.
+He has held several meetings at Grubbs.